MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Dimension.md

 playSound(soundId: string, location: Vector3, soundOptions?: WorldSoundOptions): void `

+Plays a sound within the dimension for all players that are close to the sound.

 #### **Parameters**
 - **soundId**: *string*

+  Identifier of the sound.
 - **location**: [*Vector3*](Vector3.md)

+  Location of the sound.
 - **soundOptions**?: [*WorldSoundOptions*](WorldSoundOptions.md) = `null`

+  Additional options for configuring additional effects for the sound.

 > [!CAUTION]
 > This function is still in pre-release.
 Its signature may change or it may be removed in future releases.